 After that, you can enjoy a food tour or wine tour and taste all the excellent food and wines France is known for.
 You can also visit Angelina, the most famous teahouse in Paris and enjoy the renowned rich and decadent hot chocolate with double cream.

-11. Some Quick Tips for Travelling to Paris
+11. Some Quick Tips for Planning a Trip to Paris

 1. Visit During Off-Season